Make Live Streaming Video Work for Your Destination

 - Social media users love to feel “in the moment,” and live video content gives them the perspective they’re hungry for.
 Wouldn’t you rather be a part of what’s happening now instead of viewing an event broadcasted at a later time?

 When used correctly, Facebook Live can be an effective tool for a destination looking to showcase a visitor attraction or event, broadcast a “behind the scenes” segment or even highlight a local up-and-coming craftsman or chef.
-Live streaming video provides an authentic and personable experience to viewers.
+The live streaming video provides an authentic and personable experience to viewers.
 And Facebook Live is a great way to tell your destination’s story in an entertaining and visually interesting way.

 Tips for Better Live Streaming